toji/webgpu-gltf-case-study/index.md

 Despite the fact that we'll be covering ways of rendering glTF models with WebGPU this is _not_ a glTF or WebGPU tutorial.
 Most of the glTF loading and parsing will be handwaved as "and then a library handles this part", and we're not going to spend any time talking about WebGPU basics like initialization, core API usage, or the shader language.

-Instead we'll be focusing on how the data contained in the glTF files maps to various WebGPU concepts, why some of those mappings can initially lead to inefficent use of WebGPU, and strategies for improving it.
+Instead we'll be focusing on how the data contained in the glTF files maps to various WebGPU concepts, why some of those mappings can initially lead to inefficient use of WebGPU, and strategies for improving it.

 Ideally you'd want to read through this document after you've _at least_ done a few WebGPU "Hello world" excercises where you've been able to get triangles on the screen, and it would be helpful if you take some time to look over the [glTF 2.0 reference guide](https://www.khronos.org/files/gltf20-reference-guide.pdf) if you're not already familiar with the file format.